Multivariate Extremes Over a Random Number of Observations: Inferring the Pickands function

-In this section we introduce a new semiparametric procedure to estimate the Pickands function $A$ in \eqref{eq:pickA}.
-Several nonparametric estimators are already available for $A$, see e.g., \shortciteN{gud+seg_2012}, \shortciteN{berghaus2013}, \shortciteN{marcon+p+n+m+s2016} among others and see \shortciteN{vettori2017} for a review.
-Here we propose a novel approach for inferring $A$.
-Unlike the above references, we work with the maxima of aggregated data and we construct an estimator for $A$, exploiting an inversion method via \eqref{eq:inverted_pick}.
-Observe that, since $\bt\mapsto(\bt/\norm{\bt}_\alpha)^{1/\alpha}$ is a bijective map, estimating $A^\star$ is equivalent to estimating $A$.

 Let $(\bbeta_1, \xi_1),(\bbeta_2, \xi_2),\ldots,$, be iid random vectors with joint distribution in \eqref{eq:joint_limiting} with $\alpha \in (0,1)$.
 Assume that a sample of $n$ observations from such a sequence is available.
 An estimate of $A^\star$ is obtained by combining the results of a two-step procedure: we estimate $\alpha$ and $A_\alpha$, we plug the estimates in \eqref{eq:inverted_pick}.
 Precisely, $\xi_1,\ldots,\xi_n$ follows a $\alpha$-Fr\'{e}chet distribution.
-For estimating $\alpha$ we consider two well-know estimators: the Generalized Probability Weighted Moment (GPWM) \shortcite{guillou2014madogram} and the Maximumu Likelihood (ML).
+For estimating $\alpha$ we consider two well-known estimators: the Generalized Probability Weighted Moment (GPWM) \citep{r18} and the Maximum Likelihood (ML).
 In the first case the estimator is

 for $k \in \N_+$, where

 and

 In the second case the estimator is